 Over the years, I’ve worked with several first-time homebuyers, and I know that buying in today’s market is particularly tricky because:

-- Interest rates are rising which further erodes affordability
+- Interest rates, while still historically low, are rising which further erodes affordability.

 Here are several tips to help you make the best decisions when purchasing your first home.
 Do not let panic or fear take hold.
 You can get into the right home at the right price in a great location if you follow these guidelines.

 First-time home buyers generally consist of the young workforce and early-state families are who between the ages of 25 and 40 years old.
 This means your household income is likely between $40,000 and $80,000 per year and you are single or just starting a household.
 Based on this, you are likely able to afford a home between $160,000 and $300,000 assuming you have at least a 10 percent down payment.

 If you’re a first-time homebuyer, follow these tips and get into the best home for you and your family: